-She started her career at Citibank Nigeria and spent approximately 14 years in the nation’s financial sector during which she garnered experience in strategy, product development, sales and marketing,customer serviceand customer relationship management, cultural change management, amongst others.
+She started her career at Citibank Nigeria and spent approximately 14 years in the nation’s financial sector during which she garnered experience in strategy, product development, sales and marketing, customer service and customer relationship management and cultural change management.

 She has been a guest speaker and discussant at local and international conferences featuring top-rated companies and organisations, including the Lagos Chamber of Commerce and Industry (LCCI) business clinic, the West African Power Industry Convention (WAPIC) and Yale Africa-China Conference held in Lagos.
-She has taught in the Women Entrepreneurship & Leadership for Africa (WELA) programme of China Europe International Business School (CEIBS), held in Lagos.
+She has taught Marketing sessions at the Women Entrepreneurship & Leadership for Africa (WELA) programme of China Europe International Business School (CEIBS), held in Lagos and the MSc.
+International Business Degree Programme at the University of Ghana Business School (UGBS).
 She served as an expert-in-residence in a business advisory clinic for Goldman Sachs scholars on completion of a Certificate in Entrepreneurial Management (CEM) programme at Pan-Atlantic University, Lagos.
-She was a part of the Alpha team of the Centre for Global Enterprise (CGE), engaged as virtual consultants for the London Taxi Company in 2015, and was awarded a Certificate of Achievement in Applied Business Collaboration with Distinction in Leadership Excellence.
+She was a part of the Alpha team of the Centre for Global Enterprise (CGE), engaged as virtual consultants for the London Taxi Company, UK in 2015 and Texas Capital Bank, USA in 2018.

 Adeola currently serves as Associate Dean of Business Administration at the California-based University of the People, an accredited online tuition-free institution.
 She is a Fellow of the Institute of Strategic Management, Nigeria and the National Institute of Marketing of Nigeria.